Whoops! There was a problem playing this video (Fixes)

 Google Drive is moving beyond one’s simple imagination.
 More than storing your data, it has also become a source of watching videos in various formats.
 Simply possible just by quick upload and play.
-The users of cloud storage services have often faced this common Google Drive Error which is, Whoops!
+The users of cloud storage services have often faced this shared Google Drive Error, which is, Whoops!
 There was a problem playing this video.
-If you are facing this issue, you have come to the right place to get the right solution.
+If you encounter this issue, you have come to the right place to get the right solution.

 google drive